Inside the boot camp reforming teenage hackers

 "We didn't want a whole generation of people to be criminalized," says Debbie Tunstall, head of education programmes at Cyber Security Challenge, which runs the program in partnership with the UK's National Crime Agency.
 "A lot of the time they don't realize they're doing something wrong until it's a little bit too late."

 There's another benefit: By identifying these individuals, the UK is hoping to build up a workforce that's more proficient in technology.
 There will be 3.5 million unfilled cybersecurity jobs globally in 2021, according to a report by Cybersecurity Ventures.
-The dearth of talent in this area could mean less competitive local businesses, as well as leaving the country vulnerable to out and out cyber warfare at a time when hacks are a regular occurance.
+The dearth of talent in this area could mean less competitive local businesses, as well as leaving the country vulnerable to out-and-out cyber warfare at a time when hacks are a regular occurrence.

 The question is how to get these skilled teens to fill those jobs without taking side trip through the criminal justice system.